VicXekro/CamAuth2/README.md

-## Embrionic version of the VeriCam
+## Embryonic version of the VeriCam
 Allows to take a picture and proof its authenticity